MeRiDaBM-99/AdventOfCode_2025/DIA4/README.md

-# Advent of Code 2025 — Día 5: Cafeteria
+# Advent of Code 2025 — Día 4: Printing Department

 ## Componentes del grupo